TUDB-Labs/mLoRA/docs/develop_new_adapter.md

 ## How to develop a new adapter

 Step1.
-Create the corresponding adapter configuration data item in `config/adapter.py`.
+Start by creating the corresponding adapter configuration data item in `config/adapter.py` This will serve as the foundational step in defining your adapter.

 Step2.
 Create your module definition in the `model/modules` folder, like `lora.py` file.